ASFM-HLM-STEMLAB/NSP2017-Downlink-Node/readme.md

 - Node JS (Tested with v8.9.1 on MacOS High Sierra)

 ### Setup
+- open a terminal window
+- cd to the directory where *app.js* file is contained
 - Rename the *setup-sample.json* file to *setup.json*
 - Edit values in the file with your desired values
 - In a terminal window, type: *npm update* to install dependencies.

 ## Usage
+- open a terminal window
-- cd to the directory where app.js is contained
+- cd to the directory where *app.js* file is contained
-- type: node ./app.js
+- type: *node ./app.js*
-- press enter/return
+- press *enter/return*
--- Note: We recommend forever module to keep the server running in case of crashes and server reboots.
+⋅⋅⋅Note: We recommend forever module to keep the server running in case of crashes and server reboots.**

-## General
+## General Info
-Designed and created at ASFM Monterrey Mexico, 2017 @ Humberto Lobo Morales STEM LAB
+######Designed and created at ASFM Monterrey Mexico, 2017 @ Humberto Lobo Morales STEM LAB